Skip to content

 Countries Australia;

-Topics Access to care; Ageing in place; AI and LTC; Artificial Intelligence; Autonomy; Care economy; Care Homes; Care in rural and other non-urban settings; Care innovations; Care integration/ coordination; Care outcomes; Care trajectories; Care work and migration; Co-production in LTC; Community-based LTC; Data science; Deinstitutionalisation; Dementia care and support; Employment education and family carers; Healthcare access in LTC; home care; Housing and care; Implementation; Information and data systems in LTC; Living arrangements; Local care ecosystems; Loneliness among older people; LTC and people with learning disabilities; LTC Policy; LTC Reforms; LTC Systems; LTC Workforce; New models of care; Outcome measurement in LTC; Outcomes for unpaid/informal carers; Pain assessment and management; Pain management in care homes; Person-centered care; Prevention and rehabilitation and LTC; Provider sector; Quality and accreditation for LTC services; Relationship between LTC use and hospital use; Research gaps and priorities in LTC; Residential LTC services; Rights and people’s voices in LTC systems; Social connection; Social Innovation in LTC; Social Protection; Stigma and discrimination; Technology and LTC; Unmet needs; Unpaid / informal care;
+Topics Access to care; Ageing in place; AI and LTC; Artificial Intelligence; Autonomy; Care economy; Care Homes; Care in rural and other non-urban settings; Care innovations; Care integration/ coordination; Care outcomes; Care trajectories; Care work and migration; Co-production in LTC; Community-based LTC; Data science; Deinstitutionalisation; Dementia care and support; Employment education and family carers; Healthcare access in LTC; Housing and care; Implementation; Information and data systems in LTC; Living arrangements; Local care ecosystems; Loneliness among older people; LTC and people with learning disabilities; LTC Policy; LTC Reforms; LTC Systems; LTC Workforce; New models of care; Outcome measurement in LTC; Outcomes for unpaid/informal carers; Pain assessment and management; Pain management in care homes; Person-centered care; Prevention and rehabilitation and LTC; Provider sector; Quality regulation and accreditation for LTC services; Relationship between LTC use and hospital use; Research gaps and priorities in LTC; Residential LTC services; Rights and people’s voices in LTC systems; Social connection; Social Innovation in LTC; Social Protection; Stigma and discrimination; Technology and LTC; Unmet needs; Unpaid / informal care;

 Methods Case studies; Co-production methods; Ethnography; Expert consultations; Focus groups; Grounded Theory; Guidelines development; Implementation science; Knowledge-exchange; Literature reviews and synthesis; Longitudinal data analysis; Measure validation; Mixed methods; Observational studies; Other; Panel data analysis; Policy analysis; Practice-based approaches; Qualitative studies; Quantitative data analysis; Quasi-experimental methods; Questionnaire; Research ethics; Scoping reviews; Systematic Review; Thematic analysis; Theory and frameworks; Theory of Change; Time series analysis; Training materials; Translation and cultural adaptation of instruments; Trials and other evaluations;